0Badwa/DACHnews/README.md

 Validation failures are handled deterministically and safely.

-- Invalid AI outputs are **discarded**
+- Invalid AI outputs are discarded or downgraded
-- No partial writes are committed
+- No speculative retries affect user-visible behavior
 - No fallback AI behavior is triggered
-- No retries alter system state
 - Events may be logged for offline inspection

-A validation failure always results in a **no-op**: the system continues operating using the last known valid state.
+Failure handling is intentionally conservative: the system continues operating using the last known acceptable state.

-There is no degradation, recovery guessing, or speculative correction.

 ---